parikhabhishek02/project/README.md

-step:8 check your code with oscilloscope for pwm signals step:9 if code debugs than load it in LPC step:10 make a small connection with DC motors and push button to run the LPC code pocket beagle file
+step:8 check your code with oscilloscope for pwm signals step:9 if code debugs than load it in LPC step:10 make a small connection with DC motors and push button to run the LPC code step:11 try to run motor with push button for trial of forward, reverse, speed up and speed down pocket beagle file